Angry moose chases couple across Utah course

 Little did they know the moose was heading their way.

-“I’m getting ready to hit my shot and all of the sudden she's like, 'Oh my god Red, here comes the moose,'” Redican said.
+“I’m getting ready to hit my shot and all of the sudden she's like, 'Oh my God!
+Red, here comes the moose,'” Redican said.

 The young moose, taller than the golf cart, was aiming right for the couple.